alexbfree/thesis/src/chapter-7.md

 People may think of their personal data through any or all of these _lenses_ [@karger2005; [2.2.2](#2.2.2.5)] at any given time.
 Any data interaction process or interface design should take these into account.
 Different informational representations might be needed at different times [@lindley2018], bringing different aspects of the data to the forefront.
 Looking across these lenses, I identify four specific _roles_ that data can serve:

-1. Data has a role as an **artifact of value** to your life;
+1. Data has a role as an **artefact of value** to your life;
 2. Data has a role in **informing** you about yourself, the world, and the prior or recent actions of others that may affect you;
 3. Data has a role as **a useable<sup>[10](#fn10)</sup> material with which to effect change** in your life;
 4. Data has a role as **a means to monitor changes** in data holders' behaviours, in digital influences upon you, or within your life.

 ### Human Data Interaction or Human Information Interaction?{#7.2.2}

 To unpack HDR further, we must differentiate between humans relating to data, and humans relating to information.
 HDI concerns the way people interact with data.
-Mortier _et al._  [@mortier2013; @mortier2014] defined the field of HDI without making the important distinction between data (the digital artifact stored on computer) and information (the facts or assertions available from that data).
+Mortier _et al._ [@mortier2013; @mortier2014] defined the field of HDI without making the important distinction between data (the digital artefact stored on computer) and information (the facts or assertions available from that data).
 This is an important distinction. _Human Information Interaction (HII)_ originated in library sciences to consider how humans relate to information without regard to the technologies involved [@marchionini2008].
 Jones _et al._ called for a new sub-field of HII in an HCI context[^12], highlighting the need to focus on information interaction:

-> _"_[HCI can] _unduly focus attention on the computer when, for most people, the computer is a means to an end—the effective use of information."_—[@jones2006]
+> _"_[HCI can] _unduly focus attention on the computer when, for most people, the computer is a means to an end—the effective use of information."_—@jones2006

 DIKW theory [[2.1.1](#2.1.1)] highlights that interpretation of data to obtain information is a discrete activity.
 This was borne out in the findings of Case Study Two, where it became clear that participants have distinct needs from data, and from information [[5.4.3](#5.4.3.2)].
 Access to data _and_ information is critical to both understanding and useability [[6.1.2](#6.1.2); [6.1.3](#6.1.3)].